 "Drug List."
-Our plan covers most adult Part D vaccines at no cost to you, even if you haven't paid your deductible.
+Our plan covers most adult Part D vaccines at no cost to you.
 Refer to your plan's "Drug List" or Call Customer Service for coverage and cost sharing details about specific vaccines.

 There are two parts to our coverage of Part D vaccinations: